CapSap/product-data-file-eb/README.md

-there are 2 input files.

-1.  is the main shopify export.
-2.  is a single file with urls only. (i think i should change the name of this column reference in the script so that it matches the shopify export) or i could make the script reference the first colmn only.

-add both of these files to a folder called excel-files on the root of the project.
-Call each file "products.xlsx" and "urls.xlsx"
+# What this does

+This script takes a shopify export of products, does some cleanup and then finds the urls for these products.
+The output file is a csv for distribution

+## How this thing works

+This script takes 1 x input file from shopify (matrixify product + variant info export) These files get loaded and seperated into a list of skus and a list of URLS The script then goes through the list of skus, does some cleanup and finds the appropriate urls.
+Finding the right image url is dependant on the image name being correct for the product.

-To get started run the following commands
+## To get started for the first time run the following commands

 1.`python3 -m venv env` - this will create an virutal env